tnb24/tsl/README.md

       console.log(
       await client.getTopTracks("KidnappingNemo", "7day", 5)
     )
-    /* username is mandatory, from and to are optional but recommended*/
+      /* username is mandatory, limit is optional but recommended*/

-    // get the recent tracks listening by a user between a specific period console.log(
+      // get the recent tracks listening by a user console.dir(
-        await client.getRecentTracks("KidnappingNemo", "1640975400", "1641493800")
+          await client.getRecentTracks("KidnappingNemo", 1)
       )
   }();
 ```